HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/Formulas/Formulas.md

 #Formulas used in the Hawai'i 2015 Poster/Presentation

-Stats are not my strong point.
-I consulted with three friends *A, M, & Z* to look at which formulas to use.
-Here is what I decided in prose.

 ##The problem Statement
 Paterson and Nordmoe (2013) made the following claim:
 * SIL has nearly 80 years of history working with minority language communities.